Legal Resources

 transporting a firearm in states where you do not have a

-concealed carry permit.
+concealed handgun permit.
 A complete listing of Federal

 Firearms Laws can be found at the